Last Updated: March 2026

 Always Required

 Completed application form.
 Each country has its own form, usually available as a PDF on the embassy website.
 Fill it out completely — blank fields raise red flags.
-Some countries now accept online applications.

 Passport.
 Must be valid for at least 3 months beyond your planned departure from the Schengen Area.
 Must have at least 2 blank pages.
 Must have been issued within the last 10 years.

 Travel insurance.
 This is mandatory.
 Your policy must provide minimum coverage of €30,000 for medical emergencies and repatriation across the entire Schengen Area.
 It must be valid for the full duration of your trip.
-Some embassies are strict about the insurer being recognized in Europe.

-Flight itinerary.
+Get Schengen-Compliant Insurance →Flight itinerary.
 Round-trip booking or confirmed reservation showing entry and exit dates.
 Most embassies accept a reservation (not a purchased ticket) — don’t buy a non-refundable flight before your visa is approved.

 Depending on Your Situation